This is our honest review of the Tep Wireless travel WiFi hotspot, based on a few years of traveling while using our Tep!

 What we didn’t like

 We had our Tep shipped to Canada, and also returned it from Canada.
-The cost was pretty prohibitive ($61), but that’s unfortunately pretty standard when shipping to or from Canada.
+The shipping cost was relatively expensive ($21.95), but that’s unfortunately pretty standard when shipping to or from Canada.

 Other countries are much cheaper.
-Getting a Tep shipped to the USA costs only $9.95 for drop off and $5.95 for return, while you can even pick up and drop off your Tep Wireless at London Heathrow for free.
+Getting a Travelwifi shipped to the USA costs only $8.00 for standard shipping.
+You can even pick up and drop off your Tep Wireless at some airports in France, the UK, and Mexico for free.

 Honestly, anyone who wants a stable Internet connection that travels with them wherever they go.